mohammad-tahmasebi-ci/first-assignment/README.md

 # Original Idea

 I am on a full stack development course run by the Code Institute.
 First part of the course covers HTML, CSS.
 This is the first assignment of three demonstrating my understanding of the material presented as this part of the course.
 Since I have recently moved to Preston, I took advantage of the opportunity to marry the two ideas: complete the assignment, and get to know the new city I live in.
 The assignment contains three web pages, Home, Gallery, Contact.
 A menu bar acts as the link to each page.
-The footer bar, on all pages, provides a link to the most popular social media sites.
+The footer bar, on all pages, provides a link to the four most popular social media sites.
 The code structure allows for responsiveness.
 Below is a brief description of each page.